yzabc007/Basic-Seq2Seq-Learning/README.md

 - Mini-batching (although the decoder goes one step at one time)

 TODO:
+- ~~Adding mask for attention~~
+- Making the passing of dimension para more clear
 - Comparing the performance with reported results of papers in formal datasets
 - Beam searching
+- Implementing "Attention is all you need".

 Some resources I refer to during the implementation:
 > https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html